Developer Guide

 data/addressbook.json.
 Delete it. -

 Relaunch the application.
 Expected: The application starts with the sample contact list.
-A new data file is created automatically.
+A new data file is created after any valid command is executed or when the app closes.

 -